cnorm35/bridgetown-blog/src/_posts/pdf_attachments_action_mailbox.md

 $ rails generate devise:install
 ```

-After running the Devise install generator, you'll see some output that mentions some changes to the views and
+After running the Devise install generator, you'll see some output that mentions some in your code editor changes to the views and
 routes.
 To keep things simple, I'll be skipping the User views and routes to
 keep things focused on Action Mailbox.